syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Technical-Indicators.md

 ### Moving Average Convergence Divergence (MACD)

-To render an MACD indicator, you have to set the Indicators.Type as **MACD**.
-MACD indicator contains MACD line, Signal line and Histogram column.
+To render an MACD indicator, set the Indicators.Type as **MACD**.
+MACD indicator contains MACD line, signal line, and histogram column.
 Histogram is used to differentiate MACD and signal line.

 {% highlight cshtml %}